vincenzoauteri/frontend-nanodegree-mobile-portfolio/README.md

 - Finally, converting pizza.png to compressed jpg, further compressing pizzeria.png allows to get a score > 90 for all pages.

+- Automated minification and image compressio with gulp, using this tutorial http://markgoodyear.com/2014/01/getting-started-with-gulp/

 #Steps taken to run pizza.html at 60 fps